 Quality content requires expertise.
 And it can’t be a one-off thing.
 Be consistent.
 Otherwise, you’ll lose your audience.

-For example, say you publish a blog post and video content per week.
-Your audience would already grow used to this.
+For example, say you publish a blog post and video content once a week.
+Your audience would already be used to this.
 Failure to deliver in weeks will likely send them to your competitors.

 So, create the content.
 But here is the problem: